-The Voice of Africa’s Conscioufemi2011sness
+The Voice of Africa’s Consciousness

 After a long train ride in a train full of joyfully singing soccer supporters I arrive at Eindhoven’s train station a few minutes before six o’clock.
 It’s just the right time for my appointment with Fela Kuti’s eldest son.
 Luckily the Effenaar is a few minutes walk from the station.
 An employee of the Effenaar kindly opens the door and delivers my message to the tour manager.
 He comes back a few minutes later and leads me to the lounge where I lounge for some time while two employees watch the Discovery Channel.
 The tour manager comes to fetch me for the interview.
 We go up in the elevator to Femi’s dressing room.
 I hear Femi playing his flageolet.
 The tour manager introduces me to Femi.
 Femi seems a bit apprehensive at first, but after a few questions from his side we sit down and I get mine from my backpack.